juju/docs/src/en/reference-numbering.md

 # Machine and Unit numbering

-Within an environment Juju keeps track of sequences for machines and units.
+Within a model Juju keeps track of sequences for machines and units.
 (Prior to 1.25 just machines).
 This means that for the life of a model, the number associated with a machine will only ever increase.
 For example: